Certification of Bottleneck Task Assignment with Shortest Path Criteria: Introduction

-i) The first contribution is providing a generic approach for optimal goal assignment with finite-time multi-robot path planning.
-To this end, we apply recent results on bottleneck assignment sensitivity presented in \cite{Michael2022EJOR} and propose an iterative algorithm that increases the complexity of the path planning step-wise and returns a certificate when an assignment can be obtained that is known to be optimal.
+i) The first contribution is providing a generic approach for testing whether polynomial-time path planning is sufficient for guaranteeing optimal goal assignment.
+We apply recent results on bottleneck assignment sensitivity presented in \cite{Michael2022EJOR} and propose a novel iterative algorithm that increases the accuracy of the path planning step-wise and returns a certificate when an assignment can be obtained that is known to be optimal.
 We prove that if the certificate is returned, it is guaranteed that the assignment made with estimates of the path lengths is optimal for the true shortest paths.
-We also show that given a limit on the computational complexity, the algorithm will terminate in a finite time.
 The generic approach relies on the existence of polynomial-time methods to determine upper and lower bounds on the shortest paths between all robots and goals that converge as the invested computational complexity increases.

-ii) The second set of contributions consists in deriving specific methods used to bound the shortest paths between robots and goals.
+ii) The second contribution is deriving specific bounds on the shortest paths between robots and goals.
 Given a map of obstacles and the required safety distance that robots must keep from them, we propose a sampling-based method to obtain both upper and lower bounds.
 The upper bounds are determined by finding feasible paths via a roadmap that is generated within the safe set.
 The lower bounds are obtained by generating a second roadmap that contains nodes representing positions that can be closer to the obstacles than the required safety distance.
 The distance from the obstacles is a function of the sample dispersion.
 Results from \cite{Janson2018IJRR} are then applied to these non-feasible paths in a novel manner to bound the optimal path lengths from below.
-We prove that the resulting bounds converge to the true shortest safe paths as the sample size increases.
+We prove that the bounds converge to the true shortest safe paths as the sample size increases.

-The paper is organised as follows.
-We formulate the path-planning, task-assignment, and certification problem and provide an outline of the proposed solution in Section~\ref{sec:problemAndApproach}.
-The approach is summarised by Algorithm~\ref{alg:approach}, which we show to have desired properties given requirements on the subroutines it contains.
-In Section~\ref{sec:samplingBasedPlanning} we discuss how to satisfy the requirements on the subroutines that bound the path lengths with sampling-based implementations.
-We then demonstrate the application of the approach in Section~\ref{sec:caseStudy} before concluding with Section~\ref{sec:conclusions}.